 There are two rules to booking an error fare.
 The first is DON’T call the airline.
 Seriously.
 Once you call them, you’ll alert them to the error and they will immediately correct it.
 Don’t be that person.

 The second rule: book it ASAP.
-Airlines and booking websites figure out pretty quickly that something’s wrong when they get a surge of abnormal traffic to their sites.
+Airlines and booking websites figure out that something’s wrong pretty quickly when they get a surge of abnormal traffic to their sites.
 Sometimes it takes a few minutes to get the error corrected and other times it takes hours.
-But either way, they disappear fast.
-If you find a deal to place you like it, make a decision quickly and book it.
+But either way, airline error fares disappear fast.
+If you find a deal going to place you like, make a decision quickly and book it.

 What’s the catch?